 Tang Dynasty painting of Confucius by Wu Daozi (c.
 618-907).

 PERICLES (c.
 495-429 BCE) Ancient Greece.
 Military and political leader.
 Led Athens to victory in war.
-Created Athenian Empire.
-(4)
+Created Athenian Empire. (on 4 lists)

 Bust of Pericles in the Museo Pio Clementino, Vatican City.
 It is a Roman-made marble copy of a Greek original by Cresilas dating from around 430 BCE.